Quantum computational chemistry: Illustrative examples

 where $f_i=1$ if spin-orbital $i$ is occupied, and $f_i=0$ if spin-orbital $i$ is unoccupied.
-We can now calculate the integrals given in Eq.~(\ref{Integrals}) using these molecular orbitals.
-These integrals have been calculated for a large number of basis sets, and the results can be obtained by using a computational chemistry package~\cite{frish2016gaussian, parrish2017psi4, pyquante, qiming2017pyscf}.
-The resulting second quantised Hamiltonian is~\cite{BravyiKitaev12}

-where the coefficients are given by the electron integrals.
-We must map the problem Hamiltonian from being written in terms of creation and annihilation operators, to being written in terms of qubit operators.
-Using the JW encoding, we can obtain the 4 qubit Hamiltonian for H$_2$, given by~\cite{BravyiKitaev12}
+We can now calculate the integrals given in Eq.~(\ref{IntegralsIllustrate}) using these molecular orbitals.
+These integrals have been calculated for a large number of basis sets, and the results can be obtained by using a computational chemistry package~\cite{frish2016Gaussian, parrish2017psi4, pyquante, qiming2017pyscf}.
+We must then map the problem Hamiltonian from being written in terms of creation and annihilation operators, to being written in terms of qubit operators.
+Using the JW encoding, we can obtain the 4 qubit Hamiltonian for H$_2$

-While it is important to understand this procedure, every step from selecting a basis to producing an encoded qubit Hamiltonian can be carried out using a quantum computational chemistry package such as OpenFermion~\cite{mcclean2017openfermion} or Qiskit Aqua~\cite{ibm2018qiskit}. \\
+While it is important to understand this procedure, every step from selecting a basis to producing an encoded qubit Hamiltonian can be carried out using a quantum computational chemistry package such as OpenFermion~\cite{mcclean2017openfermion}, Qiskit Aqua~\cite{ibm2018qiskit}, or QDK-NWChem~\cite{low2019nwchem}. \\

 In the JW encoding, it is simple to construct the Hartree-Fock (HF) state for the H$_2$ molecule.
-The HF state for H$_2$ is given by
+The HF state for H$_2$ in the occupation number basis is given by

-where $\mathbf{r_i}$ is the position of electron $i$.
-In the occupation number basis, we can write this as